mehdihadeli/food-delivery-microservices/readme.md

 [![GitHub Dev](https://img.shields.io/static/v1?label=GitHub&message=Open%20in%20GitHub%20Dev&color=blueviolet&logo=GitHub)](https://github.dev/mehdihadeli/ecommerce-microservices)
 [![Open in Remote - Containers](https://img.shields.io/static/v1?label=VsCode&message=Open%20Remote%20-%20Containers&color=orange&logo=visualstudiocode)](https://vscode.dev/redirect?url=vscode://ms-vscode-remote.remote-containers/cloneInVolume?url=https://github.com/mehdihadeli/ecommerce-microservices)

-> `ECommerece Microservices` is a fictional ecommerce sample, built with different software architecture and technologies like **Microservices Architecture**, **Vertical Slice Architecture** , **CQRS Pattern**, **Domain Driven Design (DDD)**, **Event Driven Architecture**.
+> `ECommerece Microservices` is a fictional ecommerce sample, built with .Net Core and different software architecture and technologies like **Microservices Architecture**, **Vertical Slice Architecture** , **CQRS Pattern**, **Domain Driven Design (DDD)**, **Event Driven Architecture**.
 For communication between independent services, we use asynchronous messaging with using rabbitmq on top of [MassTransit](https://github.com/MassTransit/MassTransit) library, and sometimes we use synchronous communication for real-time communications with using REST and gRPC calls.

+💡 This application is not business oriented and my focus is mostly on technical part, I just want to implement a sample with using different technologies, software architecture design, principles and all the thing we need for creating a microservices app.

-This Application will port to `modular monolith` approach also, in [ecommerce-modular-monolith-sample](https://github.com/mehdihadeli/ecommerce-modular-monolith-sample) repository for comparing their differences.
+🎯 This Application will port to `modular monolith` approach also, in [ecommerce-modular-monolith-sample](https://github.com/mehdihadeli/ecommerce-modular-monolith-sample) repository for comparing their differences.

 # ⭐ Support
 If you like feel free to ⭐ this repository, It helps out :)